janerikcarlsen/fpl-cli/README.md

 # Planned features
 Planned future features include:

-* Include all major features from fantasy.premierleague.com
 * Include H2H leagues in leagues view
 * Actions that require authentication with the FPL API (Making transfers, prepare team for next Gameweek)
-* Live updates of league standings during games based on new points total
 * Include provisional bonus in live league and points view
 * Player sorting/filtering and enriched player staticstics
 * Cache API calls to improve response times, especially for live leagues
-* Transfer suggestions based on form and upcoming fixture difficulty

 Ideas for features or enhancements that you would like to see from fpl-cli are welcome.
 Please post an [issue in the GitHub repository](https://github.com/janerikcarlsen/fpl-cli/issues),